Medium/oid/README.md

 To Do
 -----

-* The two collection classes probably ought to have iteration methods.
+* The two collection classes probably ought to have more iteration methods.

 * A weak-key identity map class and a weak-contents identity set class would probably be handy.